elboletaire/password-strength-meter/README.md

 $('#password').password({
   shortPass: 'The password is too short',
   badPass: 'Weak; try combining letters & numbers',
-  goodPass: 'Medium; try using special charecters',
+  goodPass: 'Medium; try using special characters',
   strongPass: 'Strong password',
-  containsUsername: 'The password contains the username',
+  containsField: 'The password contains your username',
   enterPass: 'Type your password',
   showPercent: false,
   showText: true, // shows the text tips
   animate: true, // whether or not to animate the progress bar on input blur/focus
   animateSpeed: 'fast', // the above animation speed
-  username: false, // select the username field (selector or jQuery instance) for better password checks
+  field: false, // select the match field (selector or jQuery instance) for better password checks
-  usernamePartialMatch: true, // whether to check for username partials
+  fieldPartialMatch: true, // whether to check for partials in field
-  minimumLength: 4 // minimum password length (below this threshold, the score is 0) });
+  minimumLength: 4, // minimum password length (below this threshold, the score is 0)
+  useColorBarImage: false, // use the old colorbar image
+  customColorBarRGB: {
+    red: [0, 240],
+    green: [0, 240],
+    blue: 10
+  } // set custom rgb color ranges for colorbar.
+});
 ~~~